-You should pack basketry according to the importer’s instructions.
+Importer specifications You should pack basketry according to the importer’s instructions.
 They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
 Always ask for the importer’s order specifications.
 These are part of the purchase order.

-Packaging has to provide maximum protection, but you also have to avoid using excess materials or shipping ‘air’.
-Waste removal is a cost to buyers.
-You can reduce the amount and diversity of packing materials by:
+Packaging has to provide maximum protection, but you must also avoid using excess materials or shipping ‘air’.
+Waste removal is a cost for buyers.

-- partitioning inside the cartons, using folded cardboard;
+- partitioning inside the cartons, using folded cardboard

-- matching inner and outer boxes by using standard sizes;
+- matching inner and outer boxes by using standard sizes

-- considering packing and logistical requirements when designing your products;
+- considering packing and logistical requirements when designing your products

-- asking the buyer for alternatives.
+- asking your buyer for alternatives

 - See Packaging Europe for more information on the latest packaging developments, including regular news articles about biodegradable packaging.